MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: Configuration Space Compression

+To compress the range of a continuous knob, \sys selects the densest region from the estimated density $\hat{g}(x)$.
+We define a cumulative density threshold $\alpha\in[0,1]$ as the minimum proportion of total probability mass to retain.

+This threshold controls the trade-off between compression strength and conservativeness: a smaller $\alpha$ retains keeps only the densest core regions, while a larger $\alpha$ preserves more candidate regions to reduce the risk of over-pruning.
+Assume the original range of $k_j$ is $R_j\subset\mathbb{R}$, the goal is to identify the smallest sub-region $R_j^{\text{opt}}$ that covers at least $\alpha$ probability mass:

+In practice, \sys sorts density values in descending order and accumulates them until the retained probability mass reaches at least the minimum proportion $\alpha$.
+The corresponding values define the compressed range $R_j^{\text{opt}}$.

-To process categorical knobs, we redefine Equation~\ref{equ:kde_continuous} in a discrete form to build the density function, as follows:
+To process categorical knobs, we redefine Equation~\ref{equ:kde_continuous} in a discrete form to build the density function with the indicator function $\mathbb{I}(\cdot)$:

-where $\mathbb{I}(x = \theta)$ is the indicator function.
-The subsequent solution process is consistent with that for continuous parameters, ensuring a unified framework for both categorical and continuous knobs.
+The remaining steps follow the continuous-knob case, yielding a unified framework for categorical and continuous knobs.

-Compared to existing methods, our approach offers three advantages: 1) It does not require a hyperparameter to set the number of important knobs.
-By integrating the promising regions of similar tasks, it simultaneously achieves knob selection and range compression.
-2) With density modeling, we can identify specific regions where promising configurations are concentrated.
-On the one hand, this avoids the interference of outliers.
-On the other hand, it has the potential to include regions near historical points that may also be promising.
-3) As the similarity measure of source tasks gradually approaches the ground-truth similarity, our search space adapts dynamically during the tuning process.
+Compared to existing methods, our approach offers three advantages: 1) It does not require manually setting the number of retained knobs.
+Through aggregating promising regions from similar tasks, it performs knob selection and range compression jointly.
+2) Density modeling captures concentrated promising regions, making compression less sensitive to outliers and able to retain nearby underexplored values.
+3) As the similarity estimate of source tasks become more accurate during tuning, the compressed search space can be updated dynamically.